marshki/change_hostname/README.md

 # Change hostname in Buntu

 You may, for any number of reasons, need to change your rig's hostname.
 This Bash script allows you to do so interactively.
-Tested to work in Ubuntu, and probably works in most Debian-based Linux OSs.
+Tested to work in Ubuntu, and should work in other Debian-based Linux OSs.

 ## Usage